Rates

 Shoulder in/Haunches-in

 Influence your horse’s frame.
-Working horse across top-line into contact.
-Demonstrate vertical and lateral flexion.
+Working horse on contact.
+Vertical flexion

 Counter Canter